 Inoue is General Manager and Chief Researcher at Nomura Research Institute, an economic think tank.
 Before joining NRI in 2008, he was an executive staff member of the BOJ’s Policy Board.

-The BOJ already owns 41% of the JGB market and 56% of the Japanese exchange-traded fund (ETF) market, assets worth a combined ¥490tn ($4.4tn).
+The BOJ already owns 41 percent of the Japanese government bond (JGB) market and 56 percent of the Japanese exchange-traded fund (ETF) market, assets worth a combined ¥490 trillion ($4.4 trillion).
 To buy more assets, it must bid up prices.
-This exposes the central bank to potential losses, especially to capital losses on its JGB holdings.
-Speaking before parliament, Governor Kuroda explained that a one percentage point rise in long-term yields would cause ¥23tn of BOJ losses.
-Politicians, investors, and academics, worry monetary policy normalization could bankrupt an undercapitalized BOJ… continue reading at The Japan Times.
+This exposes the bank to potential losses, especially to capital losses on its JGB holdings.
+Speaking before the Diet, BOJ Gov. Haruhiko Kuroda explained that a one percentage point rise in long-term yields would cause ¥23 trillion of BOJ losses.
+Politicians, investors and academics worry monetary policy normalization could bankrupt an undercapitalized BOJ, which holds just ¥8 trillion in capital and reserves.

 - July 30, 2017: Make Japan Inc great again

 - July 9, 2017: Is Japan ready for ‘equal pay for equal work’?

 - June 18, 2017: Kick-starting entrepreneurship in Japan

 - May 28, 2017: Awakenings!
 How to shine in business and life